 Adult T-Cell Leukemia/Lymphoma (ATLL) is a rare and often aggressive form of T-cell lymphoma that can be found in the blood (leukemia), lymph nodes (lymphoma), skin, or multiple areas of the body.
 ATLL has been linked to infection by the human T-cell lymphotropic virus type 1 (HTLV-1).
 This virus is commonly found in people from the Caribbean, parts of Japan, and some areas of South and Central America and Africa, as well as sporadic cases from around the world.
 People usually acquire the virus at birth or during breastfeeding.
 Less than five percent of those who carry the virus will develop lymphoma.
 This lymphoma requires urgent treatment in most patients and stem cell transplantation is frequently needed for cure.
 For more information, download the Adult T-Cell Leukemia/Lymphoma Fact Sheet.

-Lymphoblastic Lymphoma can arise from either immature a type of white blood cell that participates in immune responses by secreting antibodies. or T cells, but more commonly comes from T cells, comprising more than 80 percent of all lymphoblastic lymphomas.
+Lymphoblastic Lymphoma can arise from either immature B cells or T cells, but more commonly comes from T cells, comprising more than 80 percent of all lymphoblastic lymphomas.
 This type of lymphoma is most often diagnosed in adolescents and young adults and is a bit more common in men than women.
 Tumors frequently arise in the middle of the chest, or mediastinum, though lymphoma cells may appear in the lymph nodes as well as in the bone marrow or spleen.
 Central nervous system involvement is more common than in other T-cell lymphomas.
-This lymphoma, like other subtypes, can result in impaired immunity and opportunistic infections, and interfere with the body’s ability to make blood cells resulting in A decreased capacity for activity that is often accompanied by feelings of weariness, sleepiness or irritability. and bleeding.
+This lymphoma, like other subtypes, can result in impaired immunity and opportunistic infections, and interfere with the body’s ability to make blood cells resulting in fatigue and bleeding.
 This lymphoma is aggressive and can progress rapidly, if not properly treated.
-With intensive Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells., the This term is used when all signs of the lymphoma have disappeared after treatment.
-This does not mean that the cancer is completely cured; it means that the symptoms have disappeared and the lymphoma cannot be detected using current tests.
-If this response is maintained for a long period, it is called a durable remission. rate can be very high and many patients can be cured.
+With intensive chemotherapy, the complete remission rate can be very high and many patients can be cured.